The Power behind Forgiveness

 Collection from which the story is excerpted:

-Treason of the God is the second story of Spiritual Confusions, Collection of Christian short stories under print at Tâ-Shalom Editions, The books to liberty.
-The publication of the illustrated version of Spiritual Confusions is scheduled on July 31st, 2017.
+Treason of the God is the second story of Spiritual Confusions, Collection of Christian short stories printed at Tâ-Shalom Editions, The books to liberty.
+The publication of the illustrated version of Spiritual Confusions is scheduled on october 1st, 2017.

 Shocked by his unexpected dismissal, Mr. Teyanlong refuses to pardon his employers and sinks into depression.
 He soon multiplies spiritual mistakes and is rapidly trapped by his blaming of others.
 It is when facing death that he comes back to common sense; too late!
 The consequences of his refusal to forgive have started flowing.
 Will he survive?